 Why do you need to make iPhone audio better?
 After all, the iPhone makes it easy to take and edit videos.
 But that doesn't mean that getting great audio is as simple as pointing and shooting.
-The microphone on newer iPhone models like the iPhone 12 isn't too shabby at close distances.
-But when you're trying to film in a crowded room, or the great outdoors, it's not quite enough.
+The microphone on newer iPhone models isn't too shabby at close distances, but when you're trying to film in a crowded room or the great outdoors, it's not quite enough.
 Here are some tips to avoid sub-par sound when shooting iPhone video, starting with great equipment like the RØDE Microphones VideoMic Me-L Microphone.
-If you're looking to improve the audio when playing back your videos, consider one of the best Bluetooth speakers for iPhone.

-- Best Portable Sound Booth: Monoprice Microphone Isolation Shield
+- Best portable sound booth: Monoprice Microphone Isolation Shield - Black

 RØDE's VideoMic Me-L is perfect for when you want to make iPhone audio better.
 It couldn't be simpler; just plug it directly into your iPhone's Lightning port and go.
 The microphone's directionality reduces surrounding noises.
 Monitor your audio as you shoot and playback your video via headphones plugged into the 3.5mm jack.
 You also get a furry windshield to block wind sounds and a mic clip to secure the microphone.